ronnakamoto/mithram-test/README.md

 ## Research Foundation

-The GENESIS protocol implementation is based on the GenRead+ idea discussed in the research paper (https://arxiv.org/abs/2209.10063) and extends traditional medical analysis techniques with advanced AI capabilities along with blockchain technologies.
+The GENESIS protocol implementation is based on the GENREAD idea discussed in the research paper (https://arxiv.org/abs/2209.10063) and extends traditional medical analysis techniques with advanced AI capabilities along with blockchain technologies.

 ## License